Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2026-08-10-IntDivByFP.md

   widths trivally work.
 Examples 32-bit integers in doubles ($p=53$) and 16-bit integers in singles ($p=24$).
 In this case it's possible that there's some "trickery" to side-step the int to float.
 * obviously the most promising case is for working in SIMD to amortize overhead.
+* for constant divisors your compiler should eliminate. for runtime known divisors that are going to be reused a small number of times there's software solutions like [libdivide](https://github.com/ridiculousfish/libdivide).

 Note that there are proven methods (SEE: *[Formally verified 32- and 64-bit integer division using double-precision floating-point arithmetic](https://arxiv.org/abs/2207.08420)*)